Once you find a great study abroad program that aligns with your goals, it’s time to actually begin preparing yourself for the big trip.

 - Bring power adapters for your electronics.

-- Ladies, leave the blowdryer / flat iron at home.
+- Leave the blow dryer and flat iron at home.
 The voltage differences in most countries (including most of Europe) will fry them.
-Get a cheap one in country and leave your nice stuff at home.
+Get a cheap one in the country and leave your nice stuff at home.

 - Bring a few momentos of home to help with homesickness.

-- If you wear glasses or contact lenses, be sure bring extra pairs with you.
+- If you wear glasses or contact lenses, be sure to bring extra pairs with you.

-Ask your study abroad program for a suggested packing list, and keep in mind that many of the items you may want to bring will be available overseas.
-Note the weather in the country you are studying in, as packing your winter coat for January south of the equator might just be silly.
+Ask your study abroad program for a suggested packing list, or read the Go Overseas Ultimate Study Abroad Packing Guide, and keep in mind that many of the items you may want to bring will be available overseas.
+Note the weather in the country you are studying in, as packing your winter coat for January south of the equator might not be necessary.

-If you bought your cell phone in or after 2015, you might not have to worry about unlocking it for international use.
-A law was recently passed requiring phones to be sold unlocked.
-And, if your phone isn't unlocked, you can call your cell phone carrier and ask them to unlock it for international usage.
+Additionally, the days of needing to unlock your cellphone to use with other carriers is behind us.
+A law passed years ago requiring phones to be sold unlocked.
+If your phone isn't unlocked, you can call your cell phone carrier and ask them to unlock it for international usage.

-Even though you can never expect to be fully prepared upon arrival, we hope these tips will help you hit the ground running!
+Even though you can never expect to be fully prepared upon arrival, we hope these tips will help you have the most immersive experience possible!